Ela-Bo/HR-Diversity/README.md

 # Diversity and Inclusion

 Diverse teams with engaged talents are **more innovative, understand customer needs better, and drive financial results**.
 On the one hand, a focus on diversity, equity and inclusion is important for companies looking to build workplaces that are **representative of the world in which we live**.
-On the other hand, investments in diversity, equity and inclusion have a well-documented relationship to **business performance** and increased profits.
+On the other hand, investments in diversity, equity and inclusion have a relationship to **business performance** and increased profits.

 Organizations need a comprehensive approach that looks at diversity, equity and inclusion across the organization (and society) as a whole.
 HR may lead the effort, but this is an **organization-wide undertaking**.
 Data and analytics should play a key role in this endeavor, providing the ability to **identify where there are gaps, prioritize areas for action, and enable ongoing measurement of progress**.